FizzyGalacticus/StarkServer/README.md

 * Specify certain filetypes you'd like to serve.
 * Host multiple domains from the same server (virtual hosts).
 * Serve over HTTP and HTTPS.
-* Easily write new "CGI"s to output to the web in *any* language.
+* Easily write new Drivers to output to the web in *any* language.

 ### Tech